Why third-party verification

 A federal suit filed in 2022, now in discovery, alleges State Farm’s machine-learning fraud algorithms relied on inputs that functioned as proxies for race, leading to disproportionate delays and scrutiny for Black homeowners.
 In November 2025, Los Angeles County opened a civil investigation into the company’s use of AI to review wildfire claims, and California’s insurance commissioner began a parallel market conduct examination.
 It extends the algorithmic-discrimination pattern out of health insurance and into property and casualty.

-claims under
+claims review

 alleged